satya013/java-groupchattingapp/README.md

 # java-groupchattingapp
 Group chatting app

-In this project , I have used Java swing for creating user interface and Socket programming for connection between server and client.
+In this project , I have used Java swing for creating user interface, awt and Socket programming for connection between server and client.